Skip to Main Content

 FAQs: Open Access Policies

-All Swansea University staff are expected to ensure that their published outputs align with the University Open Access policy and the requirements for submission to the next REF cycle.
+All Swansea University staff and research postgraduates are expected to ensure that their published outputs align with the University Research Publications Policy and the requirements for submission to the next REF cycle.
 Many external funders also have open access requirements that exceed the REF policy which will apply to any research acknowledging funding.

 Conference contributions with an ISSN are within scope of the policy if the date of acceptance for the output is after 1 April 2016.